AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 <img width="60%" src="./General images/SizeVariationWorkItemsPerPeriod.drawio.png" />
 </center>

 I'm in favor of small work items with little variation in size, when possible.
 This allows for more predictability, ability to get the work 'Ready',  a higher 'completion rate' and feeling of productivity, better quality through better testability, and of course, better _consistency_.
 It also probably means that the team has enough understanding to create a small enough work item.
-There are downsides, such as managing of work items is more cumbersome, difficult to see the forest for the trees, and a sense of 'false-decomposition', but these can be mitigated by well-intending, eager teams, tools such as storymapping, and a keen constant eye on the backlog.
+There are downsides, such as managing of work items is more cumbersome, difficult to see the forest for the trees, and a sense of 'false-decomposition', but these can be mitigated by well-intending, eager teams, tools such as storymapping, associating work items with high-level epics, and a keen constant eye on the backlog.

 ### DevOps
 Remember that the following metrics are intended to be indicators of high performing teams, and not necessarily of a good, healthy DevOps process; although the two conceptual domains overlap significantly.